Bet-Nahrain Democratic Party: Nineveh Plain Forces

 In 2014, the BNDP and Bet-Nahrain Patriotic Union announced the formation of the Nineveh Plain Forces to protect the people of the Nineveh Plain and maintain control of the region for people that want to return to the area.
 The force had been stationed in the Tal Qasab village north of Mosul, and was intended to liberate Assyrian/Christian areas from ISIS while acting as the basis for security for an Assyrian autonomous region.

 The force, however, was criticized for acting as a Kurdish proxy against the Nineveh Plain Protection Units, and although it reported 500 soldiers, eyewitness reports said that there were less than 50 active soldiers.
 The force operated under the command of the Peshmerga and has been described as a Kurdish proxy group, and was dissolved soon after their last update on social media in September 2017.

 Modern activities

+In 2016, the Iraqi Parliament voted against a new Christian province in Nineveh Plains, to which Romeo Hakkari told Kurdistan 24, "We do not want to be part of the possible Sunni autonomous region in Iraq."
+That same year, the BNDP was a signatory alongside other Assyrian political parties on a joint statement calling for the unification of Assyrian militias for the purpose of security in the Nineveh Plains.
+The following year, in 2017, the party continued its collaboration through "The March Agreement," calling for the creation of a Nineveh Plain province with international monitoring and guarantees for security.
+In June, the party was one of seven Assyrian political parties that participated in a conference in Brussels titled "A Future for Christians in Iraq," which advocated for the recognition of Assyrian victimization as genocide and for political autonomy.
 During the 2017 Iraqi–Kurdish conflict, Hakkari and the BNDP signing a collective document of support for the Kurdistan Regional Government (KRG), condemning the federal Iraqi government's military actions.

 The party still engages in smaller activities in Iraq as of the 2020s.
 Hakkari had been chosen as head of the National Union Coalition by the KRG from 2019 to 2023.
 Parallel to other Assyrian political parties, the BNDP condemned the revocation of minority political seats in the Kurdistan Region Parliament and had taken part in boycotting the 2024 Kurdistan Region parliamentary election.
 In October 2025, the political bureau of the party issued a statement on the 49th anniversary of the founding of the party.